-Fiddler On The Roof actor, Chaim Topol dead at 87
+Fiddler on the Roof and James Bond actor, Chaim Topol, dies aged 87

 Topol was reportedly diagnosed with dementia last year.

-The late actor is survived by his wife, Galia, who he married in 1965, and their three children; daughters Anat and Ady and son Omer.

-The Oscar-nominated actor is best known for his role in the 1971 musical, Fiddler On The Roof in which he plays Tevye.
+The Oscar-nominated actor is best known for his role in the 1971 musical, Fiddler on the Roof, in which he played impoverished Jewish milkman Tevye.

 The actor received a Golden Globe award for this performance.
 It was his second Golden Globe, after he had won most promising male newcomer at the awards previously for his role in Israeli comedy Sallah Shabati.

-Topol later starred in a number of US and Israeli films, including roles in For Your Eyes Only and Flash Gordon.
+Topol later starred in a number of US and Israeli films, including roles in the Bond movie For Your Eyes Only and Flash Gordon.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up